 Granted a free trial class to gauge interest and suitability, whether a child is overweight, inactive, lacking in self-esteem, motivation, or direction, through the structured environment of boxing training we can make a difference, encouraging youth to be the best they can possibly be in what is a totally encouraging and supportive environment.

-To set up a free trial session just send us an email via the Contact Us form below making sure to select a class day and time from among those listed on the following schedule and it’s on.
+To set up a free trial session you can text 650-290-1920 or just send us an email via the Contact Us form below making sure to select a class day and time from among those listed on the following schedule and it’s on.
 No experience necessary nor equipment needed.
 Just bring water and some positive energy and you too can unleash the champion within.

 Schedule & Fee